luchko/latticegraph_designer/README.rst

 *Not implemented yet*

-In order to install the Lattice graph designer in your command prompt type:
+In order to install the Lattice graph designer type in your command prompt:

     ``pip install latticegraph_designer``

-**Important note:** *This install all dependencies except PyQt4 or PyQt5.
+**Important note:** *This also installs all dependencies except PyQt4 or PyQt5.
 Those have to be installed separately after installing Python.*

 Installation from source
 ------------------------